realnik18/crypto-view-api/README.md

 ## API Integration

 This project uses the CoinGecko API (free tier) to fetch real-time cryptocurrency data.
 The API client is implemented in `src/lib/api.ts` with proper error handling and TypeScript interfaces.
+A Supabase Edge Function is used as a proxy to handle CORS and rate limiting.

 ## Contributing